pierky/starttls-everywhere/README.md

 Config-generator will be manually updated by mail operators.

+At this time only the Postfix MTA config-generator is implemented.

+Please refer to [INSTALLATION.md](INSTALLATION.md) and [USAGE.md](USAGE.md) for further details.

 ## Testing

-We will create a reproducible test configuration that can be run locally and exercises each of the major cases: Enforce mode vs log mode; Enforced TLS negotiation, enforced MX hostname match, and enforced valid certificates.
+We will create a reproducible test configuration that can be run locally and exercises each of the major cases: Enforce mode vs log mode; Enforced TLS negotiation and enforced valid certificates.

 Additionally, for ongoing monitoring of third-party deployments, we will create a canary mail domain that intentionally fails one of the tests but is included in the configuration file.
 For instance, starttls-canary.org would be listed in the configuration as requiring STARTTLS, but would not actually offer STARTTLS.
 Each time a mail operator commits to configuring STARTTLS Everywhere, we would request an account on their email domain from which to send automated daily email to starttls-canary.org.
 We should expect bounces.
 If such mail is successfully delivered to starttls-canary.org, that would indicate a configuration failure on the sending host, and we would manually notify the operator.